 Prior to co-founding Reinvent Albany, John was a transportation policy consultant for leading New York, national and international environmental groups, and was the longtime executive director of Transportation Alternatives in New York City.
 John is also the co-founder of the national Alliance for Bicycling and Walking and has served on numerous city and state governmental advisory boards.
 His writing has appeared in the NY Times, NY Daily News, Albany Times-Union, NY Post and NY Newsday, as well as technical and scholarly journals.

 Alex Camarda, Senior Policy Advisor, is one of New York State and City’s top experts and advocates for accountable government.
 As a senior staffer at the NY State Senate, NYC Department of Finance and the watchdog group Citizens Union, Alex has garnered deep practical experience in how government works and does not work and has led numerous successful campaigns for cleaner and more effective government.
 Alex is an expert on campaign finance and election laws and enforcement, and is a leader in efforts to strengthen Freedom of Information Law and state and local transparency.

 Rachael Fauss, Senior Research Analyst, has deep experience in state and city budget and public policy analysis from her time at Citizens Union and the New York State Assembly.
 She is also an expert in conflict of interest and ethics policies and practices.

 Lia Soorenian, Research Analyst, has a background in urban planning and geospatial mapping and experience as a labor organizer.

-Tom Speaker, Research Analyst, has worked as a social media consultant and outside of Reinvent Albany is an ESL teacher and organizer for Represent.us.
+Tom Speaker, Policy Analyst, has worked as a social media consultant and outside of Reinvent Albany is a volunteer organizer for Represent.us.

 Board of Directors